cadetvivek/cadetvivek/README.md

    <a>
  <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='5"'>

-   - 💻 Proficient in: C++/ C/ Kotlin/ Python
+   - 💻 Proficient in: JavaScript/ HMTL/ CSS/ React
-   - 🔭 Currently orchestrating the symphony of Android Development and mastering the art of Data Structures and Algorithms.
+   - 🔭 Currently orchestrating the symphony of web development and learning the art of Data Structures and Algorithms.
-   - 🌱 Continuously expanding the galaxies of software development knowledge.
+   - 🌱 Continuously expanding the galaxies of Web development knowledge.
    - 👯 Eager to collaborate on shaping the universe through Open Source Contributions.
    - 💬 Ask me about the secrets of Problem-solving and DSA.
-   - 😄 My Pronouns: she/her.
+   - 😄 My Pronouns: He.
    - ⚡ Fun Fact: Did you know?
 Purple Day is celebrated on March 26, and there's only one nation with purple in its flag; #Dominica.

    </a>